 10. The bird “turkey” actually is named after the country Turkey.
 Who’d have thunk it?
 Reportedly, Europeans mistakenly thought the turkeys they saw in America were Guineafowl, also known as turkey fowl in Europe because, get this, they had been imported from the country Turkey to Central Europe.
 Then again they also thought America was Asia.

 9. Strangely, in many countries/languages (not just in English), turkeys are called by the names of other countries.
 For example, in Portuguese, a turkey is called peru, named after the country Peru.
 In Greece they call turkeys “French birds”.
+What other animals or foods are named for other countries?
+How often is that accurate?
+Think of French fries.

 For all the wonderfully interesting names that turkeys are called around the world including “fire chicken” (love it) and “seven-faced bird” check this out.

-6. The wishbone that so many of us break on Thanksgiving vying for luck is actually called “furcula” (little fork).
+6. The wishbone that so many of us break on Thanksgiving vying for luck is actually called the “furcula” (little fork).
 Why do they have these bones?
 The furcula is thought at least in part to store energy during flight during a half wing stroke and then release it back.

 5. Turkeys have a tail that is considered a delicacy in many countries.
 The turkey tail is very fatty and a single turkey tail can have up to 200 calories (almost all from fat) depending on size!
+I had a Russian teacher who would rave about the turkey tail’s flavor.

 3. Young male and female turkeys are called jakes and jennies.
 They grow up to be toms and hens.